robinace/Using-Push-Pull-Fetch-and-Merge-in-Git/README.md

 ### Resolving "non-fast-forward" errors
  If do not have the most recent version of the remote repository, the "non-fast-forward updates were rejected" message appears.
 This message indicates that your local branch does not contain all the commits on the remote branch.
 When this message appears, you must sync your local branch with the remote branch using either the git pull or the git fetch and git merge commands described below.
 ## Pulling from a remote repository
- Often `git push` and `git pull` are described as equivalent.
-This isn't entirely correct, since under the hood `git pull` does two things. `git pull` simply does a `git fetch` followed immediately by `git merge`.
-This is often what you desire to do, but you may prefer to use git fetch followed by git merge to make sure you understand the changes you are merging into their branch before the merge happens.
+ `git pull` performs a `git fetch` followed immediately by `git merge`.
+If you need to check changes before merging to your branch, use the git fetch and git merge commands described below.

 ## Fetching from a remote repository
 `git fetch` again takes our current branch, and checks to see if there is a tracking branch.
 If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
 It does not change your local branch.